yakson2022/alx-pre_course/0x01-git/README.md

-i am a software emgineer at alx
+i am a software emgineer